Ramakrishna (Telugu actor)

 Ramakrishna (Telugu: రామకృష్ణ) was an Indian actor who worked in Telugu cinema.
 He has acted in over 200 films, including Telugu, Tamil, and Malayalam.
-He has acted in several super hit Telugu movies such as 'Nomu', 'Pooja', 'Nenu Naa Desam', 'Bomma Borusa', 'Badi panthulu', 'Kurukshetram', 'Yuvataram kadilindi', 'Mantralaya Sri Raghavendra Vaaibhavam', 'Hantakulostunnaru jagrattha', 'Magadu', 'Katakatala Rudraiah', 'Doralu Dongalu', 'Kotalo paga', 'Viswanatha Nayakudu'.
-He played various roles in several mythological films, including Yashoda Krishna, Vinayaka Vijayamu, Devude digivasthe.
+He has acted as a Hero in several super hit Telugu movies such as 'Nomu', 'Pooja', 'Nenu Naa Desam', 'Bomma Borusa', 'Badi panthulu', 'Kurukshetram', 'Yuvataram kadilindi', 'Mantralaya Sri Raghavendra Vaaibhavam', 'Hantakulostunnaru jagrattha', 'Magadu', 'Katakatala Rudraiah', 'Doralu Dongalu', 'Kotalo paga', 'Viswanatha Nayakudu'.
+He played various roles in several mythological films, including Yashoda Krishna, Vinayaka Vijayamu, "Sri Krishnavatharam", Devude digivasthe.
 He had also acted alongside thespians N. T. Ramarao and Akkineni Nageswara Rao.
+His contemporary Heroes were, Krishna (Telugu actor), Haranath, and Sobhan Babu.

 He was a stage actor from Bhimavaram in West Godavari district of Andhra Pradesh, moved to Chennai in the 1950s.
-His movie debut was in 1960 in Nithya Kalyanam Pachathoranam.
+His movie debut was in 1960 with Nithya Kalyanam Pachathoranam.

-His first marriage was with a woman in Bhimavaram.
-He had a daughter through her.
+His first marriage was in Bhimavaram, and has a daughter.
 He left his first wife and daughter and came to Madras.
 He married Telugu actress Geetanjali in 1974 and has a son 'Srinivas'.
 He died in 2001.